-- 5. Utilize two new groupings of vulnerable customers: Areas of Affordability Concern (AAC) (communities with the highest AR20 scores for each industry or PUMA) and DACs based on the SEVI (25 percent of census tracts scoring most vulnerable).30 - 6.
-Further the goals of the Commission's Environmental and Social Justice (ESJ) Action Plan by applying the affordability framework to target ESJ communities with the highest affordability concerns.31 - 7.
-In energy GRCs Phase 1 and Phase 2, and additionally in non-GRC ratesetting applications in which the rate classification disclosure applies32 (i.e., a proposed revenue requirement increase exceeds one percent), energy utilities
+- 5. Utilize two new groupings of vulnerable customers: Areas of Affordability Concern (AAC) (communities with the highest AR20 scores for each industry or PUMA) and DACs based on the SEVI (25 percent of census tracts scoring most vulnerable).31 - 6.
+Further the goals of the Commission's Environmental and Social Justice (ESJ) Action Plan by applying the affordability framework to target ESJ communities with the highest affordability concerns.32 staff recommended presentations and analysis unique to selected proceedings by industry, as follows: